Startscream/Automatic-Turret/README.md

 # Automatic-Turret
-This turret will damage the closes humanoid to it, even if it's a dummy.
+This turret will damage the closest humanoid to it, even if it's a dummy.

 local aim = script.Parent